 The one person who was pushing this (and really not being a jerk at all) concluded by saying he believed the 8 ball had to be made "clean".
 I'm really not sure what he meant.
-And it went no further as i simply said we called it off their ball.
+It went no further as I simply said we called it off of their ball.
 That was the end of the discussion.
-(By the way, I am 5'2" so I don't think I scared him.)

 From a common sense perspective, in the first place it would seem the purpose of calling banks, kisses, etc. is to prevent getting beat by some lucky person who really isn't as good as you are.

-I grew up in a resort bar with about 6 or 7 tables where we played last pocket full on slop!
+I grew up in a resort bar with about six or seven pool tables where we played last pocket full-on slop!
 You need only hit your ball first and make one of your balls anywhere.
 As a pre-teen we readily switched to their game if anyone complained about our luck.

 In this case anyone could have made the shot I am asking about, so luck is not the issue.
 But on the other hand maybe they thought they had the pocket effectively blocked and we should have been forced to bank the eight?
 They didn't say that though.